-So, depending on what you’re cooking, you could consider olive oil, coconut oil, canola oil, sunflower oil, avocado oil, butter, applesauce or mashed banana as a substitute for vegetable oil.
-Some are best for baking cakes, muffins and brownies while others work better for frying or savoury dishes – here’s what you need to know to choose the ideal one for whatever you’re making.
+Depending on what you’re cooking, you could consider olive oil, coconut oil, canola oil, sunflower oil, avocado oil, butter, applesauce, or mashed banana as a substitute for vegetable oil.
+Some are best for baking cakes, muffins and brownies, while others work better for frying or savoury dishes.
+Here’s what you need to know to choose the ideal one for whatever you’re making.

 1. Canola oil

-Canola oil is virtually flavourless so you won’t notice the difference in your cooking.
-Canola oil is derived from rapeseed and contains a decent amount of monounsaturated fats, polyunsaturated fats and a lower level of saturated fats compared to other oils.
-However, it is often highly processed which means fewer nutrients overall.
+Canola oil is virtually flavourless, so you won’t notice the difference in your cooking.
+Canola oil is derived from rapeseed and contains a decent amount of monounsaturated and polyunsaturated fats, with a lower level of saturated fats than other oils.
+However, it is often highly processed, which means fewer nutrients overall.

 2. Sunflower oil

-Sunflower oil is also a major ingredient in most vegetable oils so it makes a suitable, flavourless substitute in any recipe.
-Sunflower oil is high in vitamin E but also contains a lot of omega-6 fatty acids, which are thought to lead to inflammation in the body.
+Sunflower oil is also a major ingredient in many vegetable oils, making it a suitable, flavourless substitute in any recipe.
+It’s also high in vitamin E but also contains a lot of omega-6 fatty acids, which are thought to lead to inflammation in the body.

 3. Extra virgin olive oil

 Extra virgin olive oil is arguable the healthiest substitute for vegetable oil as it’s high in good fats and powerful antioxidants.
-However, it has a robust flavour so it’s not ideal in baking.
+However, it has a robust flavour, so it’s not ideal for baking.
 It’s best used in frying on a low to medium heat, and in salad dressings.

 4. Coconut oil

-Coconut oil is best used as an alternative to vegetable oil in recipes where a subtle coconut flavour is suitable, like muffins, cakes, cookies and brownies.
+Coconut oil is best used as an alternative to vegetable oil in recipes where a subtle coconut flavour is appropriate, such as muffins, cakes, cookies, and brownies.
 It is also great for frying as it has a high smoke point.
-The jury is still out on the health benefits of coconut oil – some experts argue that it’s a no-go while others suggest that it can help lower blood cholesterol.
+The jury is still out on the health benefits of coconut oil.
+Some experts argue that it’s a no-go, while others suggest that it can help lower blood cholesterol.

 5. Butter

 Butter makes a tasty substitute for vegetable oil, especially when baking cakes, muffins, cookies and brownies.
-It can be replaced with a one-for-one ratio and it will create crisp and flavourful dishes.
+It can be replaced with a one-for-one ratio, which will create crisp, flavourful dishes.
 But make sure you consider whether to use salted or unsalted butter based on the recipe.

 6. Avocado oil

 Avocado oil makes a great, healthy substitute for vegetable oil.
-It is unrefined, high in healthy fat, vitamin E, and it has a higher smoke point, which means it works well for frying.
-It is also low in flavour so you won’t notice the switch.
+It is unrefined and high in healthy fats and vitamin E, with a higher smoke point, making it well-suited for frying.
+It is also low in flavour, so you won’t notice the switch.
 Unfortunately, it does tend to be a bit more expensive.

 7. Applesauce

-If vegetable oil is required as a moistening agent in your baking recipe, applesauce can be used as a replacement.
+If your baking recipe requires vegetable oil as a moistening agent, applesauce can be used as a replacement.
 It works well for cakes, muffins, cookies and brownies.
-Use a ratio of three quarters of a cup of applesauce to one cup of vegetable oil and slightly reduce the amount of sugar you use as applesauce will bring some sweetness.
+Use a ratio of three-quarters of a cup of applesauce to one cup of vegetable oil, and slightly reduce the sugar.

 8. Mashed banana